blkFinch/blkfinch.github.io/_notes/WILD method.md

 Step 3 above can be done in several different ways.
 Most often the suggestion is to use visualization.
 Start with visualizing a shape, then move to more complex images, until you are imagining yourself in a fully embodied scene.

-*Alternatively -- this would be a good time to attempt an OBE*
+*Alternatively -- this would be a good time to attempt an OBE* [[Mental, Astral, and Etheric projection]]

 ___
 ### References